-Selection Sunday in basketball is what officially marks the start of the NCAA Division I Men's Basketball Tournament (March Madness).
-On Selection Sunday the selection committee selects the field that will compete in the upcoming march madness tournament.
+Selection Sunday is the day that officially marks the start of the NCAA Division I Men's Basketball Tournament (March Madness).
+On Selection Sunday, the selection committee picks the field that will compete in the upcoming March Madness tournament.
 The date of the event changes from year to year, but it is always the last Sunday before the tournament games begin.

 On this day, the selection committee finalizes its vote for the 36 at-large teams and the final bracket of 68 is broadcasted on television.

 Selection Sunday has been marketed heavily over the years, and has become a spectacle for viewers all across America.
 CBS broadcasts the unveiling of the bracket, along with constant analysis from former players and experts.

 One way CBS makes the selection show more entertaining for its viewers is by broadcasting the reactions of teams.
 Seeing a team get ecstatic after hearing their name called makes for good television.
 Even the capturing of heartbreak for a team that did not make the field makes the viewer feel for them.
 Seeing a team’s reaction helps fans feel a greater connection to the athletes, and increases their overall interest in the tournament.

 The selection committee is in charge of picking the 68 teams in the tournament.
 It is their decisions on rankings and seedings that decide the bracket.
 The selection committee is made up of 10 administrators from participating schools and conferences.
 These 10 members vote on each team being considered for the March Madness tournament.
 Administrators representing the same school or conference that is being voted on are not allowed to be in the room when discussing these teams.

 While the television spectacle has been a recent development, Selection Sunday has always been about the bracket being released.
 With the bracket comes several important pieces that fans are looking for, which are discussed below: